 The first thing you must do is teach them to work.
 Teenagers who understand that work equals getting things they want/need actually have much higher self-esteem.
 It seems backwards.
-It’s easy to understand how a lot of parents believe if their teenager is provided every opportunity that they as parents really had to struggle for, their teenagers will go father than them in life.
+It’s easy to understand how a lot of parents believe if their teenager is provided every opportunity that they as parents had to struggle for, their teenagers will go father than them in life.
 It’s a baffling experience for a lot of parents when they discover all their good intentions had the reverse effect.
 Teenagers who learn that they get a cell phone when they pay a piece of the bill, or have their parents fill their gas tank after they wash mom or dad’s car, are extremely grateful kids.
 They don’t assume their parents owe them things just because that’s what other kids have.
 Instead, they are overjoyed when their parents do help them out, but also very proud of themselves for earning their way.
+During COVID-19 this looks like teens making a significant contribution to the household chores.

-The next thing that is important in teaching gratitude is modeling it.
+Concepts are caught, not taught.
+You must model gratitude.
 If you are someone who complains about your situation all the time, there’s a good chance you make little comments in front of your kids.
 On the other hand, if you constantly mention the ways you know you’re blessed, your children learn to be thankful in all things.
 For example, let’s say you’re struggling with money.
-You could complain about how this Christmas is going to be a huge let-down.
-The other option you have is to express that you’re grateful for everyone in the family sacrificing so the whole family has a better financial situation going into the New Year.
-Same situation, entirely different lesson being taught to your teens.
+You could complain about all the things you don’t have, or worse still, make embittered comments about people you envy.
+Or, you could point out the things you do have while also talking about the hope you have for a better future.
+Your children will internalize your attitude and live it out.

-My hope is that you have a thankful, enjoyable Thanksgiving.
+My hope is that you have a thankful attitude even through COVID-19.
 I also hope you use this time to teach your kids how to be grateful in everything they go through in life.
-Be very clear that as Pastor Rick Warren would say, nobody should be thankful FOR all things; you don’t need to be thankful for cancer.
+Be very clear that as Pastor Rick Warren would say, nobody should be thankful FOR all things (You don’t need to be thankful for cancer).
 However, you do need to be thankful IN all things because there is always a blessing, not matter how small.

 Helping teens grow and families improve connection,